 An erotic element is frequent with human topics, more so in artistic form.
 Should it get out of hand ever, as may have been the case with el Gorgujo dance, is in the eye of the beholder.

-Indigenous dances of Guanche origin were often based on devotion, such as for the goddesse of love, fertility and good crops called Chaxiraxi.
+Indigenous dancing of Guanche origin is often based on devotion, such as for the goddess of love, fertility and good crops called Chaxiraxi.
 The Guanche main god was Achanán.
-Chaxiraxi was later replaced by the black Madonna thanks to Franciscan monks who plotted her discovery by a beach.
+Chaxiraxi was later replaced by the Black Madonna, more about whom learn here.
+Much about her was reported by a Franciscan monks who plotted her discovery by a beach.

-The ancient dances of the Guanche were synchronized to fit the idol of the new cult which could be moulded by Christian standards of Tenerife's church.
-Nevertheless, the carefree and easy style of the chants and folk dances were most probably hardly altered.
+The ancient dances of the Guanche were synchronized to fit the idol of the new cult which could be molded by Christian standards of Tenerife's church.
+Nevertheless, the carefree and easy style of the chants and dances were most probably hardly altered.
 Fundamentally only, the language changed.

 Archaic musical instruments of the Guanches, such as Chacáras, dictate the rhythm and give those Tenerife dances their exotic appeal.
 They could be nicely adapted to those of Spanish customs, while the small string instrument Timple is typical for the Canary Islands.
 Then, there is the lute.
 Its use with the native island dances of Tenerife is rare.
 Spanish guitars may appear, though.

-By the way, folk dances are also part of May celebrations in the capital Santa Cruz de Tenerife.
+By the way, folk dances are also part of Tenerife May holidays in the capital Santa Cruz de Tenerife.